Summary of Residential Front-Door and Drop-Off Electronic Recycling:

 Electronic Household Front-Door Service Instructions:

-As of April 1, 2011, Will County's contractor, Vintage Tech, began offering free, convenient "Front-Door" collection service for residential electronics in a large portion of Will County.
+As of April 1, 2011, Will County's contractor, Vintage Tech, began piloting a free, convenient "Front-Door" collection service for residential electronics in a large portion of Will County.
 As the year progressed, the service area expanded to cover all of Will County.
 This is a three-year "Pilot Program" with funding from electronic manufacturers, thanks to the Illinois Electronic Products Recycling and Reuse Act.
+As of May 1, 2014 the program was forced to impliment a fee of $25 for service.

 To schedule a pick-up from your front door, please contact our contractor, Vintage Tech Recyclers.
 This may be done by telephone or through e-mail.